meaning-matters/NYT-Popular/README.md

 ## Know Issues

+- Downloaded images are not saved on disk but kept in memory.
+The image cache could be re-implemented using Core Data.
 - Adding favorite and deleting an article are not animated on the table yet.
 - All thumbnail images are loaded immediately, instead of when its cell is about to be shown.
 Images should be loaded only when they (almost) appear on screen.
 (The list is only 20 long and images small, so it's not a big deal for this demo.)
 - The image cache implementation saves all images but never frees up memory yet.
 A real app that handles many (larger) images, should have a mechanism to limit memory use.